Waterloo Road Reunited

+Waterloo Road Reunited is a BBC online spin-off series to Waterloo Road, following the lives of several former pupils of Waterloo Road Comprehensive School in Manchester.

-On Friday 19 November 2010, the BBC announced Waterloo Road would have an online spin-off mini-series, Waterloo Road Reunited.
+In November 2010, the BBC announced Waterloo Road would have an online spin-off mini-series, Waterloo Road Reunited.
 The series followed former characters of the main show, and their lives after leaving Waterloo Road.

 The series began in March 2011.
 The first episode of Waterloo Road Reunited was uploaded at 9:00pm on 2 March 2011 on the show's official website.
 The final episode concluded in April 2011.